Master Your Posture & Stop Back Pain with Neutral Spine

 Before we head into how to find and maintain a neutral spine, we should first include why posture is important.
 Below are the main reasons:

-A strong spine with a good alignment can help prevent pain in the lumbar (lower back) region.
+A strong spine with good alignment can help prevent pain in the lumbar (lower back) region.

 It can help improve your breathing and make you look and feel more confident.
 Strong abdominal muscles are necessary to maintain a neutral spine position; these muscles can weaken with poor posture.

-When your spine and pelvis are correctly aligned, it helps to relieve pressure on your lower back, which can lead to pain relief.
+When your spine and pelvis are correctly aligned, it can help relieve pressure on your lower back and reduce pain.

 There are a few things you can do to improve your alignment: